 Hiking is planned this day in the area of 2,958 m (9,704 ft) Mount Kidd, named in 1907, for Fred Kidd, by geologist Dr. D. Bogart Dowling of the Geological Survey of Canada.

 Fred's love for the mountains persuaded him to move, from his homestead near Nose Hill, to Morley, where he operated the Scott and Leeson Trading Post and served as Justice of the Peace.
 Part of his endeavor was outfitting survey parties working in the Kananaskis Valley.

 Further south on Kananaskis Trail, past the Mount Kidd R.V.
 Park, a stop at Wedge Pond obtains a photograph of 'The Wedge' before continuing south past the Galatea Day Use Area where trail-heads branch out to Lillian Lake, Upper and Lower Galatea Lakes, as well as Guinn's Pass and beyond.

-The trail begins past the front of the marquee providing insight into the historical legacy of the flat, 1.5 KM (⅞ mile) Eau Claire Trail, south of Mount Kidd and adjacent to former and current routes of the Kananaskis River.
+The trail begins past the front of the marquee providing insight into the historical legacy of the flat, 1.5 KM (⅞ mile) Eau Claire Trail, south of Mount Kidd and adjacent to the Kananaskis River.

 The forest trail is cool and lush.
 Surrounding ground cover is rich with moss and damp wood which gives the short hike an intoxicating, natural aroma in a full sensory experience where relaxation comes easily.

 The river is high and erosion against river banks is undercutting the edge.
 A short distance past the bench, the trail loop migrates away from the Kananaskis River.

 Bridges over the damp areas of the old river path make navigation easy and comfortable.

 The historical river path is evident, easy to see, and difficult to effectively photograph.